yousefelassal/quote-cron/README.md

 > A wise man can learn more from a foolish question than a fool can learn from a wise answer.

 > Of all the things which wisdom provides to make us entirely happy, much the greatest is the possession of friendship.

+> By living deeply in the present moment we can understand the past better and we can prepare for a better future.